anchit-chandran/how-to-compsci-msc/README.md

 ### COMP0020 - Functional Programming

 - **Module Difficulty**: This is a challenging but highly valuable module for a career in software engineering.
 - **Language**: The module uses Miranda.
-Resources are scarce, but you can use this [searchable docs website](https://anchit-chandran.github.io/mira-man-mkdoc/7/).
+Resources are scarce, but you can use this [searchable docs website](https://anchit-chandran.github.io/mira-man-mkdoc/7/) we made.
 - **Extra Effort Required**: Be prepared to put in extra work, but it's worth it.
 Consider learning Haskell, as it has more online resources and is transferable.

 ### COMP0067 - App Engineering